 PlanetBox Insulated Water Bottle:

-The dot (which is a lead solder point) on the bottom of the PlanetBox insulated water bottle tested for 660,000ppm lead!
-This was used by a child whose hand were touching and holding the bottom of that water bottle.
+The dot on the bottom (which is a lead solder point) of the PlanetBox insulated water bottle tested for 660,000ppm lead!
+This was used by a child whose hand were touching and holding the bottom of that water bottle and the lead solder point.
 Children put their hands in their mouth all the time.
 Lead exposure from the bottom of this water bottle straight into the mouth of a child is a huge risk that needs to be taken seriously.

 From the PlanetBox website: “Our products are independently certified to be safe from lead, phthalates, BPA and other toxic chemicals.”

-This water bottle has a plastic base that when on covers this dot.
-However, it is not fully contained and exposure still could happen with he plastic bottom on.
+This water bottle has a plastic base that when on covers the lead solder.
+However, it is not fully contained and exposure still could happen with the plastic bottom on.
 Also, many parents have reported that they use this water bottle without the plastic base.

 PlantBox has been notified of this issue as well as the CPSC.

 I appreciate Planetbox willingness to make a change to keep the lead solder point secure.
 I had high hopes that they would have done a recall.
-You can contact them directly if you own one of the removable base insulated water bottles to see what your options are.
+You can contact them directly if you own one of the insulated water bottles with or without the removable base to see what your options are.

 2/8/17 – I spent about 45 minutes on the phone with the owner of Planetbox.
 They are taking this very seriously and are very concerned.
 They have released a statement that they are in compliance with CPSC standards – which to me didn’t address the issue at hand.
 Thus the reason for my phone call since being lead safe is not a standard I choose for my family.
 Lead free is what I look for.
 I found out during my call that compliance wasn’t their standard.
 They are addressing this issue and are working non-stop with their engineering team to make better products.
 I am waiting to see if their actions follow up with their words.
 I don’t have an update on current products with exposed lead on the market but hope to have one soon.